-From a Presence Culture to a Culture of Trust – Seven Theses on Mobile and Hybrid Working presented by the Human Resources Working Group
+From a Presence Culture to a Culture of Trust – Seven Theses on Mobile and Hybrid Working

 Many companies are facing the challenge of making sustainable use of the digitalisation push and retaining and strengthening the opportunities presented to employees and companies by mobile and hybrid forms of working even beyond the duration of the coronavirus pandemic.
 Experience has demonstrated which areas of potential for flexibility and resilience are useful here.
 However, this requires a transformation into an organisational and management culture which promotes autonomous and independent working.
 Moreover, designs for office premises and opportunities for (digital) collaboration have to be adapted and refined.